selfcustody/krux/docs/getting-started/features/encryption.en.md

 ### In General

 Within `Settings / Encryption Settings`, preferences `PBKDF2 Iterations` and `Encryption Mode` may be set before loading a wallet.
 Later, when encrypting -- and depending on what is being encrypted, krux will use those preferences to make better choices that fit the particular "secret" being encrypted.
 At times, the user may be offered to override their preference, or may actually have a choice to select a particular version.
 Users must remain aware to use strong encryption keys and should heed warnings with sensitive secrets.
+See also: [datum tool](../tools#datum-tool)

 ### Regarding BIP39 Mnemonics